mosaic-design-system/docs/src/components/tabs.md

       ## Using Tabs

+      ### Number of Tabs

+      You should only use **Tabs** when you have two or more **Tabs**, and a maximum number of eight.
+If you have more than eight, then they will not remain on a single row.
+Be mindful of the number of **Tabs** that you use
+      - while **Tabs** are quicker to navigate than separate pages, they still require interaction from the user.
+Ensure you group related content into the same **Tab** to avoid forcing the user to swap between many, many **Tabs** for a single process.

+      ### Tab ordering

-      •\tTabs should be arranged in a logical order for example the first tab is the most important or more most read.
+      **Tabs** should be arranged in a logical order.
+They do not need to be sorted alphabetically, and you should aim to have the **Tabs** that are the most used first, and **Tabs** that have less usage towards the end.

-      •\tTab titles should be no longer than either one or two words.
+      ### Tab styling

+      The size of the **Tabs** should not be modified.
+They are large enough for users to easily select them.
+For mobile users, the **Tabs** need to be at least the size of a finger (about 30px wide).

       \r

-      •\tA minimum of two tabs should be used with a maximum of up to eight to ensure all tabs remain on a single row and don't wrap onto two.
+      ### Tab headers and content

+      A **Tab** title should be no longer than one or two words - users should be able to quickly scan across the **Tabs** to find what they are looking for.
+The titles should be clear and concise and give the user information about what each **Tab** contains.
+For more information, please see the [Structure section](guidelines/style-guide/#structure) of the
+      **Style Guide**.

+      Ensure that each **Tab** is displaying the correct content for their header.
+If the header doesn't match the content, this will lead to confusion for users.
+Content should also be related to the rest of the content in the **Tab** - multipurpose **Tabs** should be avoided and unrelated content should be split out into their own areas.

+      ### Tabs as navigation

+      **Tabs** should **not** be used an an alternative form of navigation.
+Do not be tempted to replace links or [**Breadcrumbs**](/guidelines/breadcrumb) with **Tabs** to take the user to another page or part of the application.\

       \r

-      •\tTabs should not be used as an alternative form of navigation replacing links or breadcrumbs to take the user to another page or part of the application.

-      \r

-      •\tThe size of the tabs should not be modified, they are large enough for users to easily click or tap them.
-Mobile tabs need to be at least the size of a finger of at least 30px wide.

-      \r

-      •\tContent should be placed in the correct tab.
-Avoid mismatching content that doesn’t fit in a tab.

-      \r

-      •\tTab headers should be clear and concise but still give the user enough information about what each tab contains.
-In doing so speed and ease of use can be improved.

-      \r

-      •\tTab headings should be sentence case with only the first letter of the first word in capitals rather than the first letter of every word capitalised.

-      \r

-      Accessibility Tip: The active tab should have the attribute aria-selected set to true, and the others to false.
-The active panel associated with the active tab should have the attribute aria-hidden set to true, and the others to false.
-In addition, each tab should have an aria-controls attribute set to the id of the matching panel and each panel should have an aria-labelledby attribute set to the id of the tab associated with the panel.\r\n"
+      \r\n"
     icon: file_invoice
   - title: Code
     hook: code
     icon: source_code
   - title: Accessibility
-    body: ""
+    body: "Accessibility Tip: The active tab should have the attribute aria-selected set to true, and the others to false.
+The active panel associated with the active tab should have the attribute aria-hidden set to true, and the others to false.
+In addition, each tab should have an aria-controls attribute set to the id of the matching panel and each panel should have an aria-labelledby attribute set to the id of the tab associated with the panel.\r\n"
     icon: web_accessibility_1
   - title: Status
     hook: status